• Art magazine

 • Paste-up: This form is also called cut-out.
 This is a section of a special motif like a person or an animal.
 The excerpts are attached with paste or glue.

-• AD-BUSTING: With this street art form, the artists take a critical look at advertising and change them in whole or in part.
-For example, glue over advertising posters or paint them.
+• Ad-busting: In this form of street art, artists critically examine advertising and alter it in whole or in part.
+For example, they cover billboards or paint them.

 • Sticker: Stickers are a particularly simple street art technique.
 The stickers can be glued to the surfaces quickly.
 For example, they are glued to shop window, signs or machines and are provided with a slogan or motif.